 How We Chose the Best Grass Seed for the Northeast

-Planting the right grass seed matters, especially in the Northeastern United States, where seasonal weather extremes are a part of daily life.
+Planting the right grass seed matters, especially in the Northeastern United States, where seasonal weather extremes and drought a part of daily life.
 Choosing the right grass variety can mean the difference between a lush, green lawn and a brown, patchy yard.
-When selecting our top picks for the best grass seed for the Northeast, we took grass variety into account, choosing grass varieties and grass seed mixes that stand up well to the Northeastern climate.
+When selecting our top picks for the best grass seed for the Northeast, we took grass variety into account, choosing grass varieties and grass seed mixes that grow fast and stand up well to the Northeastern climate.

 Several popular grass types are suitable in the Northeast region, so we researched product specifications and consumer reviews to narrow down our top picks.
 We chose grass seeds from reputable companies who built a brand off of creating reliable grass and garden products, so you know your lawn will be off to a healthy start.